maehw/wokwi-lookup-table-generator/README.md

 > This project is work in progress.
 It is known that not all designs are generated correctly, so there are still some bugs.

-Feel free to contribute, open issues, etc.
+Feel free to contribute, open issues, [work on existing issues](https://github.com/maehw/wokwi-lookup-table-generator/issues), etc.
 To contribute to the project, fork this GitHub repository and create a pull request.
 Detailed instructions can be found at https://docs.github.com/en/get-started/quickstart/contributing-to-projects.
 I'll be happy to review the code diff and eventually merge it into the original repo here.